strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ## Configuring Internationalization locales

 The Internalization plugin is a feature that allows to manage content in different languages, called "locales".
-Once the Internationalization plugin is installed in a Strapi application, administrators can manage locales from the *Global settings > Internationalization* sub-section of the settings interface.
+Once the Internationalization plugin is installed in a Strapi application (see [Installing plugins via the Marketplace](../plugins/installing-plugins-via-marketplace.md)), administrators can manage locales from the *Global settings > Internationalization* sub-section of the settings interface.

 The *Internationalization* settings sub-section displays a table listing all locales available for the Strapi application.
 By default, only the English locale is configured and set as the default locale.